google/go-containerregistry/cmd/crane/doc/crane_ls.md

 ### Options

 ```
+      --full-ref   (Optional) if true, print the full image reference
   -h, --help       help for ls
 ```

 ### Options inherited from parent commands